delpapa/TweetGen/README.md

 * `generate`: bool, if True, generate a new output with the latest previously trained model
 * `temperature`: float, between 0 and 1: how predictable the output text it (1 for more surprising outputs)

+Please note that the default values (as well as the network architecture) are inspired by the [tensorflow tutorial](https://www.tensorflow.org/tutorials/sequences/text_generation), and by no means are guaranteed to return the best results.
+Model tuning is still ongoing work!
+Feel free to play with these parameters and maybe let me know what works best for you.

 ## Sample results

+The default parameters already result in some reasonably fun output tweets, and also show a bit of what such 'simple' model can learn.
+First, let's start with the tweets from Haddad (chosen by alphabetical order, and not by any political affiliation, inspiration, admiration, aspiration, or computation).
+Nice looking output tweets are:

+Now let's look at that the tweets from Bolsonaro have to say:

+The political implications of such outputs are left to the reader :)

 ## License